 A series of silent and guided mindful meditations led by Dr Sarah Temple and her team during the coronavirus pandemic.
 The direct URL is www.compassionandcare.co.uk .
 This page will close in 2022.

-June 10th- introducing the New York Zen Center for Contemplation
+July 22nd- daily reading from the New York Zen Center for Contemplation

 26th May 2020 - introducing the mantra - silent meditation

 There is consciousness along with quietness in the mind: this is exactly the state to be aimed at.